port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/azure-pipelines/assignment-gitlab-pipelines.md

 ## 💡 Common Azure Pipelines usage

-Port's API allows for easy integration between Port and your Azure Pipeline jobs, for example:
+Port's API allows for easy integration between Port and your Gitlab Pipeline jobs, for example:

 - Report the status of a running **CI job**;
 - Update the software catalog about a new **build version** for a **microservice**;